-These standards and similar conformity assessment programs are determined by private industry groups and act as a primary facilitator of commerce by becoming the basis of a sound national economy, reducing risk and adding value.
+These standards and similar conformity assessment programs are determined by private industry groups and act as a primary facilitator of commerce by becoming the basis of a sound national economy, reducing risk and uncertainty and adding value.
 Further, industry-based standards are typically relied upon by government bodies over government-created standards.
-Other real estate industry standards include the Phase I Environmental Assessment report ("Phase I") and the Property Condition Assessment report ("PCA") which are used in standard due diligence and underwriting.
+Another consensus standard used for home developments is the Phase I Environmental Assessment report ("Phase I") which is used in standard due diligence and underwriting.

-The financial markets, and in particular investors and the risk rating agencies, require comprehensive, transparent, market-driven consensus standards such as the Phase I and PCA as a basis for establishing the treatment of material risk-based attributes within the real estate industry so as to address and reduce investment risks and uncertainties.
+The financial markets, and in particular investors and the risk rating agencies, require comprehensive, transparent, market-driven consensus standards such as the Phase I as a basis for establishing the treatment of material risk-based attributes within the real estate industry so as to address and reduce investment risks and uncertainties.